yiming-zhou1/MDCN/README.md

 # MDCN
-Code repository for the drug recommendation task MDCN
+This is the code for our paper Multi-angle Joint Distance Network for Combinatorial Medication Recommendation.
+For replication of the drug recommendation outcomes reported in this paper, please refer to the guidelines below.

 # overview